teep93/terminal-bank-app/README.md

 ```

-Check if using correct version of python (3.10 or later)
+Check if using correct version of python (3.10 or later):

 ```bash